laprade117/interactive-unet/README.md

 6. If `interactive-unet` doesn't produce a working NiceGUI interface, an alternative is to just clone the repo and run `python interactive_unet/app.py`

-Currently, you can only access the tool from the browser within the the ThinLinc Client.
-External usage is not working yet.
+While running on Thinlinc, you can only access the tool from the browser within the the ThinLinc Client.
+Access outside of the ThinLinc client is not working yet.